 RT to make general comment (under auspices of overall report) re: dissatisfaction with handling of conflicts with privacy law.

-RT to note (under auspices of overall report’s preamble) overall that the impact of GDPR has not yet been addressed in this review.
+RT to note (under auspices of overall report’s preamble) overall that the impact of GDPR has not been addressed in this review.

 Problem/Issue